 You may need any of the following:

 - Antivenom: This is the main treatment for poisonous snake bites.
 Most, but not all, poisonous snake bites need this treatment.
 This is most effective if given within four hours after you are bitten.
 It neutralizes the venom in your body, preventing it from causing more damage.
 You may need more than one dose of antivenom.
 People who are allergic to papaya or other vaccines may be allergic to antivenom.
-Tell your caregiver if you are allergic to any of these or have other allergies or medical conditions.
+Tell your healthcare provider if you are allergic to any of these or have other allergies or medical conditions.

 - Td vaccine is a booster shot used to help prevent tetanus and diphtheria.
 The Td booster may be given to adolescents and adults every 10 years or for certain wounds and injuries.